pressureless/paper_md/papers/Eccentricity/eccentricity.md

 The measured CFFs establish an envelope of spatio-temporal flicker fusion thresholds at discretely sampled points within the resolution afforded by our display prototype.
 Practical applications, however, require these thresholds to be predicted continuously for arbitrary spatial frequencies and eccentricities.
 To this end, we develop a continuous eccentricity-dependent model for spatio-temporal flicker fusion that is fitted to our data.
 Moreover, we extrapolate this model to include spatial frequencies that are higher than those supported by our display by incorporating existing visual acuity data and we account for variable luminance adaptation levels by adapting the Ferry–Porter law [@tyler1993eccentricity].

 ## Model Fitting
-Each of our measured data points is parametrized by its spatial frequency $𝑓_𝑠$ , eccentricity $𝑒$, and CFF value averaged over all subjects.
+Each of our measured data points is parametrized by its spatial frequency $𝑓_𝑠$ , <span class='def:𝑒'>eccentricity $𝑒$</span>, and CFF value averaged over all subjects.
 Furthermore, it is associated with a localization uncertainty determined by the radius of its stimulus $𝑢$.
 In our design, $𝑢$ is a function of $𝑓_𝑠$ and, for 13.5% peak contrast cut-off, we define $𝑢 = 2 𝜎$ where $𝜎 = 0.7/ 𝑓_𝑠$ to be the standard deviation of our Gabor patches.

 We formulate our model as